How Can the LA Lakers Get LeBron James a True Co-Star?

 The Lakers are coming off a 35-win season, quite the improvement over the 22.8 they averaged the previous four but still a middling year for one of the most heralded franchises in sports.
 They'll burst back into prominence upon James' arrival, but do the Lakers have enough to continue his streak of eight straight NBA Finals appearances?

 They don't on paper.
 Not with the Warriors up the Pacific Coast, who now boast a starting five of Stephen Curry, Kevin Durant, Klay Thompson, Draymond Green and DeMarcus Cousins.
-James bought into the vision of Lakers executive Earvin "Magic" Johnson, but it may take well more than a few days for the front office to build a championship roster around its new All-Star forward.
+James bought into the vision of Lakers executive Earvin "Magic" Johnson, but it may well take more than a few days for the front office to build a championship roster around its new All-Star forward.

 For now, James will have to play without a second star.
 Paul George chose to stay in Oklahoma City.
 Per Marc Stein of the New York Times, the Lakers passed entirely on Cousins, even at a discounted price.
 Both Chris Paul and Durant are returning to the Rockets and Warriors, respectively.
 DeAndre Jordan is leaving the Clippers for the Mavericks.